CaptainCoding7/Ccsds_Pkt/README.md

 # Example

-This example show the transmission of a TC packet from a spacewire port of the GR740 board's router to an Amba port of the router (port 3 -> port 11).
+This example shows the transmission of a TC packet from a spacewire port (3) of the GR740 board's router to another one (6).
-The logical address used to select the destination port doesn't perform header deletion so that the address will remain in the CCSDS packet.
+The destination address in the spacewire header of the packet corresponds to an AMBA port of the router (port 11, logical address 0x2b=43).
-(At this point, the secondary header's fields doesn't contain the right values).
+This logical address allows to avoid header deletion so that the address will remain in the CCSDS packet.
 <br>
 ```
 ***********  PKT TX/RX TEST  **************

 SPW src port : 3
-SPW dest port : 43
+SPW dest port : 6
-1 pkts are waiting for transmission
+1 pkt(s) are (is) waiting for transmission

 ------ PKT 1 ------
 -------------------
 TX on GRSPW device 0 (AMBA port 1)
-GRSPW0: Sending 1 packets
+GRSPW0: Sending 1 packet(s)
- PKT of length 15 bytes:  0x03 0x2b 0x02 0x00 0x00 0x1a 0x40 0xc0 0x01 0x00 0x1e 0x00 0x00 0x00 0x00
+ PKT of length 16 bytes:  0x03 0x06 0x2b 0x02 0x00 0x00 0x1a 0x40 0xc0 0x01 0x00 0x1e 0x01 0x01 0x01 0x00
  ______________________________________________________
 | --------------------  CCSDS packet  -----------------
 |           Field           |          Value